 The best free betting & free bets calculators

 These are the top 5 free bets calculators from a variety of providers, for real bookies to comparison sites and stand alone providers.
 If you’re looking for a betting calculator to price up your winnings, then you have a number of options open to you.
 Betting calculators are useful more for working out complicated multiples like accas, a heinz or lucky 15s.
 Single bets should be quite easy to price, but you can still work those out on these free bet calculators.

 These tools come into their own when you’re reliant on various scenarios affecting you winnings, like e/w based multiples that pay out on places.
 When you build your betting slip with your chosen online bookie, the calculated winnings at the time of placing the bet are based on selection winning.
 If you have backed up your bet with some e/w money, you’ll be able to tell what that outcome looks like using any of the following.

 First up you have the Ladbrokes betting calculator, also known as Ladbrokes free bet calculator, which we’ve been aware of for well over 10 years now.
-You can tell it’s old because of the design and the fact that its built in a code called flash, which doesn’t work on Apple devices and the majority of android handheld devices.
+You can tell it’s old because of the design and the fact that its built in a code called Flash, which doesn’t work on Apple devices and the majority of Android handheld devices.
 But it’s obviously still in use, as Ladbrokes haven’t updated it or felt the need to change it in the 10 years that I’ve used it.